varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - **Nist**
   - Require a minimum length of 8 or greater
-  - Allow atleast 64 character
+  - Allow atleast 64 characters
   - Check lists of known passwords
     - Dictionairy words
     - Repetetive characters